|Co-production|| HANDSPAN THEATRE with GREG TEMPLE

 The project proved to be a stimulating and successful partnership between all involved.
 Greg introduced Handspan, as well as the students, to his simple and effective foam carving techniques for puppet construction, and Ken and Helen added new dimensions to his workshops creating dramatic improvised performances and visually integrated processional imagery with participants.
 The river, its flora and fauna, local characters and issues appeared in stories and innovative processional tableaux from enthusiastic students and teachers, expressing their world with extraordinary objects.

-The event culminated in a public procession through the streets of Mildura followed by a showcase of students' puppet plays on the Mildura Rowing Club Lawns.
+The event culminated in a public festival: a procession through the streets followed by a showcase of students' puppet plays on the Mildura Rowing Club Lawns.
 In a grand finale, a flotilla of rafts made by each school and peopled by their puppets, was launched.
-The rafts were borne upstream by the flagship houseboat, as a large balloon dangling model cut-outs of the Rivercrafts team, led an 'all school' balloon release.
+The rafts were borne upstream by the flagship houseboat, as a large balloon, dangling model cut-outs of the Rivercrafts team, led an 'all school' balloon release.

-The second year of the project was again collaboratively led by Greg, Linda, Ken and Helen joined by John Rogers and added a rainbow theme to the project – schools devised their imagery and storylines created around a theme of ''Multi-nations" - each group restricted to one colour of the spectrum in their imagery.
+The second year of the project was again collaboratively led by Greg, Linda, Ken and Helen joined by John Rogers.
+It added a rainbow theme to the project – schools devised their imagery and storylines created around a theme of ''Multi-nations" - each group restricted to one colour of the spectrum in their imagery.

 Each group again created both short puppet performances, and collectively each school built large processional images to represent their local icons for inclusion in the final day street parade.
 The parade, devised by Ken and Helen (Rivercraft Parade Plan 1979.), stretched a town block in a rainbow ribbon.
 It was led by Greg’s early experiment with air-filled images: a giant multi-coloured gnome.
 As in 1978, the Mildura Lawn riverbank became a performers’ circle where all exchanged showcase presentations of their work after the procession.